oppia/oppia-web-developer-docs/Debugging-Stories.md

 Sometimes, things go wrong while programming, and the reason for that is not obvious!
 In order to figure out what's happening, you will need to **debug** the code.
 This is an important skill to learn, but not an easy one to teach.
 On this page, we present a few examples of "debugging stories" from team members, so that you can see how other people approach tricky problems in the codebase.

+_Oppia contributors: If you have other cool debugging stories to share, please feel free to add them below!_

 ## Google App Engine SDK Upgrade
 _Contributed by Kevin Zhang_ (**@kevjumba**)